Table of Contents

 Website performance is a key component of the success of your website or application.
 Having a website that is performing well regardless of location, load, or connection type is no longer a best practice but rather a requirement.

 Monitoring web transactions can be done in many ways but one of the most popular ways out there is synthetic monitoring.
 To help you get started, in this guide we'll walk you through everything you need to know about it, from what is synthetic monitoring and why do we need it to how it works, use cases, and the different types you can use to improve website and application performance.

-Synthetic monitoring, also known as synthetic testing or active or proactive monitoring, is a way to monitor your applications by using scripted recordings of a series of requests and emulating them to simulate the user’s interactions with your website or application.
-In a nutshell, it helps you understand your user’s experience and improve website performance by predictive behavior.
+Synthetic monitoring, also known as synthetic testing, active or proactive monitoring, is an application performance monitoring practice that uses scripted recordings of a series of requests and emulates them to simulate the user's interactions with your website or application.
+In a nutshell, it helps you understand your user's experience and improve website performance by predictive behavior.

 Synthetic monitoring tools help answer questions like:

 - Is the site or app up and running?

 - How fast is my site at this moment?

 - Are the 3rd Part APIs still operating?